mnapoli/mnapoli.fr/_posts/2018-05-25-serverless-laravel.md

 Today let's try to deploy a Laravel application on AWS lambda using [Bref](https://github.com/mnapoli/bref).
 The code shown in this article is [available on GitHub](https://github.com/mnapoli/bref-laravel-demo).

-**You can check out the demo Laravel application on AWS lambda here: [https://k6ay4xiyld.execute-api.eu-west-3.amazonaws.com/dev](https://k6ay4xiyld.execute-api.eu-west-3.amazonaws.com/dev).**
+**You can check out the demo Laravel application on AWS lambda here: [https://k6ay4xiyld.execute-api.eu-west-3.amazonaws.com/dev](https://k6ay4xiyld.execute-api.eu-west-3.amazonaws.com/dev).** It is a simple application that uses a 3rd party HTTP API to convert between currencies.

 <!--more-->